wombleton/gitlaw-nz/acts/M/Machinery Act 1950.md

 ##### 33 Owner may have actual offender charged

-*   (1) Where an owner is charged with an offence under this Act he shall be entitled, upon information duly laid by him, to have any other person whom he alleges to be the actual offender brought before the District Court Judge on the same charge; and to enable both charges to be heard together the charges against the owner may be adjourned for such time as the District Court Judge thinks reasonable.
+*   (1) An owner who is charged with an offence under this Act may commence proceedings against any other person whom the owner alleges to be the actual offender, and have that person brought before the District Court Judge on the same charge; and to enable both charges to be heard together the charges against the owner may be adjourned for such time as the District Court Judge thinks reasonable.

     (2) In any such case, if the charges are heard together and the offence is proved but the District Court Judge finds that---